jgithubs/jsClipboard/README.txt

 Testing Updates
 - Enable a horizontal or vertical tool bar
-- Control location of snip app
+- Control location of apps
   - minimize app after save
 - Added notepad to capture notes
   - ability to clear the notepad